 - Provides virtual “Smile Check-ins” every 90 days.

-- Will work to modify your plan if you’re not satisfied, plus offers a full refund within 30 days of starting treatment.
+- Will work to modify your plan if you’re not satisfied, plus offers a full refund within 30 days of starting treatment, and prorated refunds after that.

 Candid’s patient support is two-fold.
 Your dentist will provide the service, and you’ll also have near-constant access to the Candid remote care team, who can answer your questions and bring your dentist into the loop if necessary.